-A highly divisive political or social issue.
-A wedge issue can create divisions between a candidate’s supporters or between members of the same political party.
-This can damage the candidate’s chances of winning elections, since it splits up the vote.
+It can create divisions between a candidate’s supporters or between members of the same political party, which can damage the candidate’s chances of winning elections, since it splits up the vote.

 Merriam Webster notes that the term “wedge issue” was first used in its current sense in 1982.